danushri-p/Ecommerce/README.md

 ECommerce Application

 Milestone 1: Project Overview

-This project is a simple e-commerce web application that includes core functionalities such as user authentication, product display, order management, and a payment gateway.
+This project is a simple Ecommerce web application that includes core functionalities such as user authentication, product display, order management, and a payment gateway.

-1. User Authentication: Registration and log in process
+1. User Authentication: This is used for registration like log page

-2. Product Page: Displays the products
+2. Product Page: This is used to displays the products

-3.cOrder Page: Shows order details of each product
+3. Order Page: This is used to show order details of each product

-4. Payment Gateway: payment process for the products oredered.
+4. Payment Gateway:This is used to process the payment for the products ordered.

 Milestone 2:

 1.Setup Frontend:

 1.Tailwind CSS(npm install -D tailwindcss)